manticoresoftware/manticoresearch/manual/english/Searching/KNN.md

 With `HNSW_SIMILARITY='cosine'`, each stored vector is normalized on its own, so a document's vectors are compared against the query individually rather than as one long concatenated vector.

 Everything else on this page applies unchanged: [filtering](../Searching/KNN.md#Filtering-KNN-vector-search-results), [prefilter/postfilter](../Searching/KNN.md#Filtering-strategies:-prefilter-vs.-postfilter), [quantization](../Searching/KNN.md#Vector-quantization), [early termination](../Searching/KNN.md#Early-termination) and rescoring behave the same way.
-The only capability that is unavailable is [auto embeddings](../Searching/KNN.md#Auto-Embeddings-%28Recommended%29), since a model yields one vector per document.
+[Auto embeddings](../Searching/KNN.md#Auto-Embeddings-%28Recommended%29) can fill the array for you, one vector per chunk - see [Chunking strategies](../Searching/KNN.md#Chunking-strategies) below.

 <!-- example multi_vector -->